 - Negligent security in parking lots

 Passengers who sustain an injury because of turbulence may also be eligible for compensation, but those cases present challenges of their own.
 In order to make a claim for an airplane turbulence injury, you must be able to prove that your injury was the result of an act of negligence on behalf of the crew.
 This is because airlines are not liable for injuries caused by “an act of god.”
-At Crandall & Pera Law, we review your claim, your medical reports and reports surrounding the event to determine whether or not the airline crew acted negligently in regards to turbulence, which then led to your injury.
+At Crandall & Pera Law, we review your claim, your medical reports and reports surrounding the event to determine whether or not the airline crew acted negligently in regard to turbulence, which then led to your injury.

 Airplanes and helicopters — whether privately owned or commercial — are considered common carriers.
 This means they transport goods and people from one place to another, and are regulated under a specific body.
 Common carriers owe their passengers “a degree of care… which a reasonably careful person would exercise under similar circumstances.”
 For example, a reasonable person would expect flight attendants to secure all overhead baggage containers before takeoff.
 If a baggage container is left unsecured, and you are hit in the head by a falling piece of luggage, you may be eligible for damages.

 When it comes to commercial air travel, the regulatory body is the FAA.
 If an act of negligence on behalf of the FAA leads to your injuries, you may be able to make a claim against the federal government.
 Claims against the government are complex, and involve different timelines and proof.
-You want to work with an experienced Kentucky airplane accident lawyer for these types of claims, because you will need that legal acumen and skill in your corner.

 If you were hurt in a plane, in a terminal or in any part of the airport, you may be able to collect compensation to help you pay for your medical costs and lost wages, along with your pain and suffering.
 At Crandall & Pera Law, we help protect injury victims and their families by fighting for justice in courtrooms and in boardrooms.
-To schedule a consultation with an experienced Kentucky airplane accident lawyer, please call 877.651.7764, or fill out our contact form.